Brendan-Bruner/OOAnimal/README.md

 The compiler will give several "warning: assignment from incompatible pointer type" using this standard.
 Adding type casts will remove these warnings, but it makes no difference to the functionality.

-The software engineer / programmer will have to be tolerant of some extra overhead when writing code.
+The software engineer / programmer will have some overhead when writing code.
 The most notable is setting up the function pointers in each classes constructors.
+In addition, the naming convention in the standard (or what ever naming convention is used) must be strictly followed.

 ##The Ugly